kuzzleio/kuzzle/doc/2/guides/main-concepts/3-querying/index.md

 This indexing is a background task managed by Elasticsearch that can take up to a second.

 This means that when documents are written through Kuzzle API, **it can take up to a second before they are made available in the search results**.
-This operation is called the "refresh" of an indice.
+This operation is called the _refresh_ of a collection.

 ::: info
 This concerns only the results of the [document:search](/core/2/api/controllers/document/search) action.